lonnieezell/myth-auth/docs/authentication.md

 ## Logging Users In

 Use the `attempt()` method to attempt to log users in.
 The first parameter is an array of credentials to verify the user against.
-The library does not enforce a specific set of credentials to confirm against.
+The library does not enforce a specific set of credentials.
 You are free to use any combination of fields that exist within the `users` table, but typical uses would be either `email` or `username`.
 You must include a field name `password`, though as it will be verified against the hashed version in the database.